lauslim12/attendance/README.md

 # Attendance

-I have passed my Bachelor's Thesis at 06 April 2022, 13:00 - 14:35 GMT+7 🎉

-Secure API with OTP and Basic Authorization.
+Secure API with OTP and Basic Authentication.
 Implemented as a full-stack application in a unique use-case: attendance system.

 You may also call this project as 'Attendance as a Service' (AAAS).

 [![DigitalOcean Referral Badge](https://web-platforms.sfo2.digitaloceanspaces.com/WWW/Badge%203.svg)](https://www.digitalocean.com/?refcode=1383571bd620&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)

+## Thesis

+- This is the source code for my Bachelor's Thesis.
+- I have passed my Bachelor's Thesis Defense at 06 April 2022, 13:00 - 14:35 GMT+7 🎉
+- The topic of my Bachelor's Thesis is about **Software Creation and Management** and **Software and Application Security**.
+- The research will focus on **creating a highly-secure API / web service that conforms to various OWASP metrics, with a balance between security and usability**.
+- Implemented as an attendance system to 'masquerade' or 'disguise' the internal implementation details.
+- Because of the straightforward use-case, people would be able to use this application without 'knowing the implementation details'.
+- The report / through documentation of this application will be available at a later date, written in Bahasa Indonesia.
+- The research paper about this thesis will be available at a later date.

 ## About

-This research will focus on creating a highly-secure API that conforms to OWASP Security Best Practices.
+As written above, this research will focus on creating a highly-secure API that conforms to OWASP Security Best Practices.
 This research is divided into two subprojects:

 - `api` as a Node.js (Express) API.
 API is a JSON API which also acts as the authorization, authentication, and resource server.
 - `server` to provide sample configuration files for `systemd` and reverse proxy.